 An extrinsic reward is also directly related to the job performance of the employees but it is not necessary that employees receive a reward every time they accomplish a task.
 It depends upon the policy of the company.

 There are various ways a company can choose to reward its employees.
 Some examples of extrinsic rewards are:

 A company can design good payment for the employees as the reward for contributing their precious time and energy in achieving the organization’s goal.
 A good payment is motivational and is a major factor that affects job satisfaction.

 When a company earns profit due to the effort of an individual or group of employees, the company should appreciate their contribution by giving them additional payment as a bonus or commission.
 Financial rewards are always known to have received more value from the employees.

 Fringe benefits are extra facility provided to the employees in addition to their salary.
 Fringe benefits can be a company’s car, free life/health insurance, employee discount scheme, pension plan, etc.

 Improved working condition

-Some employees are average performing, while some others are intensely hard working, as a result of which they make huge difference on the company’s status.
+Some employees are average performing, while some others are intensely hard-working, as a result of which they make a huge difference in the company’s status.
 Such employees can be rewarded by handing them over new responsibilities and duties.
-Promotion is directly related with increment in status, payment and power.
+Promotion is directly related to increment in status, payment, and power.

 Employees are equally creditable for the organization’s progress or success as much as the employers are.
-Therefore, a responsible company rewards its employees by sharing the profit with it employees.
+Therefore, a responsible company rewards its employees by sharing the profit with its employees.